 2010 – 2012 / My site looks crappy on my iPhone

 Thanks to Steve Jobs and this article by Ethan Marcotte, my TSC (time spent coding) has almost doubled.
-Both mobile devices and that article single handedly changed the landscape of modern web design.
-And when the giant eye of Google declared, “if you’re site doesn’t gracefully degrade to mobile, we’ll unleash the orcs!”
+Both mobile devices and that article single-handedly changed the landscape of modern web design.
+And when the giant eye of Google declared, “if your site doesn’t gracefully degrade to mobile, we’ll unleash the orcs!”

 2013 – ? / “Hey Greg, we want this sidebar widget, which normally does ABC on desktop – to do XYZ on the iPhone”